Aleppo displaced finally getting official paperwork

 Summary

-Now the 22-year-old is waiting for those documents as a Syrian non-governmental organization and the U.N. refugee agency, UNHCR, have set up an office at a shelter for displaced people just south of Aleppo so the displaced can finally obtain official government certificates or new identity cards.
+The office opens four days a week and is usually packed with people seeking official documents.

-In addition to the Jibreen office, there are six offices in Aleppo and nearby villages -- raising the number of cases into the thousands.
+In addition to the Jibrin office, there are six offices in Aleppo and nearby villages – raising the number of cases into the thousands.

 ...